aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 ## `delete_oldest_snapshot.groovy`

-This pipeline deletes the oldest FSx snapshot that's older than 7 days.
+This parameterized pipeline deletes the oldest FSx snapshot that's older than 7 days.
 Use this to clean up automatically-created snapshots for workspace volumes that you no longer need.

+This pipeline has the following input parameters:
+* `FSX_VOLUME_ID` - FSx volume ID of the volume to delete the oldest snapshot from.

 > **_Note:_** this pipeline performs no logic to check whether a snapshot was created automatically, so do not run this pipeline against FSx volumes where you use snapshots for data backup purposes.